MT Independența: Sister ships

 M/T Independența was the first of a series of five Romanian supertankers which were constructed by Șantierul Naval Constanța in the 1980s.
 The sister ships were as follows:

 M/T Unirea (Union) – broke up and sank at the beginning of the 1980s in Bulgarian waters of the Black Sea.
 Official reports claim that the accident was caused by a collision with a World War II mine.
 A different opinion (unofficial) came from some naval architects and marine engineers stating that the ship broke up due to incorrect ballasting (the ship had no cargo at the moment of the accident).

 M/T Biruința (Triumph) – owned and managed by the then Romanian state owned Shipping Company (Navrom).
 In the 1990s the ship was passed to the Romanian private shipping company "Petromin", changing its name to M/T Iris Star.
 Finally the ship was bought by the Romanian shipping company Histria Shipmanagement having its name changed again to M/T Histria Crown.
 After an extensive refit in Keppel Shipyard (Singapore) finished in 2009, the ship was converted in into a FPSO (Floating production storage and offloading) and given a new name, Armada Perdana.
-It is still in use of the coast of Nigeria (Oyo Oil Field) as of 2018.
+It is still in use off the coast of Nigeria (Oyo Oil Field) as of 2018.

 M/T Libertatea (Liberty) – had the same history (including ownership) as her older sister M/T Biruinta.
 The ship, known then as M/T Histria Prestige, was broken up in 2005.

 M/T Pacea (Peace) – was never fully completed.
 At the end of the 1980s it was passed to Czechoslovakia as a part of Romania's foreign debt.